 If there is one thing that should be a must for every PR, it is to follow up all new connections made during the event or press day.

 “I think if clients knew how many PR’s are giving up on following up with the information after the event, there would be a revolution,” laughs another source.
-“We are often invited to press days and despite showing the interest to cover the event or line up the interview, it ends then and there; the PR just doesn’t follow up the lead.
+“We are often invited to press days and despite showing the interest to cover the event or line up the interview, it ends there and then; the PR just doesn’t follow up the lead.

 “In such saturated market, you would expect public relations people to do anything and everything to deliver.
 Sadly, some public relations professionals are employed for only one event and don’t care what happens to the client after that point.
 In other instances, they simply lack the motivation to do the job.
 After all, the client will never find out how many opportunities were missed, so there is no stress.”